Skip to content

 Related: 6 ecological insulation materials compared

-Similar to the topic of “hazardous waste,” this has not been true for many years, as the composition of the insulation material has changed.
-Since 2005, no glass or rock wool has been sold in Germany that would be classified as carcinogenic.
+Similar to the “hazardous waste” topic, this has not been true for many years, as the composition of the insulation material has changed.
+Since 2005, no fiberglass or rock wool classified as carcinogenic has been sold in Germany.
 The fibers of the material have been further developed, so this type of insulation wool can be considered harmless.
-However, it can be irritating upon direct skin contact, so it is advisable to wear gloves when handling it.
+However, it can be irritating upon direct skin contact, which is why it is advisable to wear gloves when handling it.
 There is no health risk.

 Also interesting: Researchers develop innovative insulation material from lemon, coconut, and wood